sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/wildcard.md

 #### Component

-Now we have extracted our state and behaviour into seperate hooks, our UI component should just focus on displaying simple elements with specific styles.
+Now we have extracted our state and behaviour into separate hooks, our UI component should just focus on displaying simple elements with specific styles.

 For most scenarios, **it doesn't make sense to use third-party libraries here.** When compared to other applications, it will ultimately be our UI that will significantly differ, not our UX.